EdgarQuinones/Learn-Nmap/README.md

 - Auto transfer important info info a separate file (Might make a bash script specifically for this)
 - Give the users control to be specific for different expertise levels of users.
 ## How to use
-I tried to keep it as straight forward as possible to use these scripts.
+I tried to keep it as straightforward as possible to use these scripts.
 While you can call specific scripts, I added a category to each type, that way you can call all scripts of a specific category without finding them all.
 This is seperate from the nmap default categories, but those are added too for advance users.
 ### Categories
 For scanning hosts, use the following format: